irungentoo/toxcore/docs/updates/Crypto.md

 Adding a friend
 ---------------

-Alice adds Bob to her friends list by adding his 32 byte public key (client_id) to her friends list.
+Alice adds Bob to her friend list by adding his 32 byte public key (client_id) to her friend list.
 2 cases:
 case 1: Alice adds the public key of Bob, then Bob waits for Alice to attempt to connect to him.
-case 2: Bob and Alice add their respective public keys to their friends list at the same time.
+case 2: Bob and Alice add their respective public keys to their friend lists at the same time.

 case 1:
 Alice sends an onion data (see: Prevent_tracking.txt) packet to Bob with the encrypted part containing the friend request like so: